-The Council is committed to hosting civic ceremonies and other events.
+Council is committed to hosting civic ceremonies and other events.
 During the year events included:

-- o The community and civic awards. - o The 2018 commemoration of Waitangi Day saw the launch of an exhibition Te Tiriti; me huri whakamuri ka titiro whakamua.
-The exhibition was opened in Council chambers by the mayor, deputy mayor, iwi representatives and invited guests.
+- o the community and civic awards, - the 2018 commemoration of Waitangi Day saw the launch of an exhibition Te Tiriti; me huri whakamuri ka titiro whakamua.
+The exhibition was opened in Council chambers by the mayor, deputy Mayor, iwi representatives and invited guests.
 Following official proceedings the exhibition was opened for public viewing in chambers.
-The exhibition was placed in Paraparaumu Library for four weeks and was then moved to Ōtaki, Waikanae and Paekākāriki libraries over the following months. - The Electra Business Awards. - Nine citizenship ceremonies, one of which was hosted at Raukawa Marae.
+The exhibition was placed in Paraparaumu Library for four weeks and was then moved to Ōtaki where it stayed until 3 April 2018. - o The Electra business awards, - o nine citizenship ceremonies, one of which was hosted at Raukawa Marae.
 Citizenship was conferred on 347 people from a range of countries.